 We accept books any time during store hours, Mon-Sat 10:00-6:00, Sunday 10:00-5:00.
 No appointment is necessary!
 We try to process books immediately; of course, if you have a large quantity, it will take longer.
 If you just want to drop off and have us call you with a total, that's completely fine.

 You don't ever have to take books back if you don't want to.
 If you do want back any books we can't use, and you don't stay to take them at the time we process your books, we can keep them for 48 hours before we donate them.
 Please let us know if you want your surplus back at the time you drop off your books.
 Volunteers from various charities and schools pick up during the week.
-(Right now, we are looking for more organizations who would like to take books!
-If you work for one, or know someone who does, please give us a call at 206.937.5410!)

 In addition to giving credit for a wide variety of books, we also selectively buy books.
 Cash is a quarter of our selling price, rather than half.
 If you're interested in cash, please let us know when you drop off; otherwise we'll assume you want credit